Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 How To Do

-1. Secure the band with an object, or place one foot in the middle of the band to secure it to the floor.
+1. Secure the band with an object or place one foot in the middle of it to secure it to the floor.

-2. Hold both handles, Bring your hands behind your head.
+2. Hold both handles and band and bring your hands behind your head.

-3. Your elbows should be pointing forwards on either side of your head.
+3. Your elbows should be pointing forward on either side of your head.

 4. Extend your arms to raise your hands, stopping just before your elbows lock out.

-They can be incorporated into your workout routine in a variety of ways.
+They can be incorporated into your workout routine in various ways.
 Here are some options:

 1. As a standalone exercise: Do on 3-4 sets of 8-12 reps.